3 Britons sentenced to jail, caning for sexually assaulting woman at Carlton Hotel

 Judge Hoo said the men’s conduct was “reprehensible”, but acknowledged the trio’s remorse.
 Their plea of guilt had “spared the victim the agony of testifying and being subject to cross-examination by three defence lawyers”, Judge Hoo said.

-For aggravated outrage of modesty, the trio could have been jailed for between 2 to 10 years and caned.
-For molest, Khong and Vu could have been jailed for up to 2 years and fined and/or caned.
+For aggravated outrage of modesty, the trio could have been jailed for between two to 10 years and caned.
+For molest, Khong and Vu could have been jailed for up to two years and fined and/or caned.